LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       meaningful in the calling context.

    predicate shorthand
-      A predicate alias that defines a call template, possibly using a different name, with a reduced number of arguments by hard-coding the value of the omitted arguments in the original call template.
+      A :term:`predicate alias` that defines a call template, possibly using a different name, with a reduced number of arguments by hard-coding the value of the omitted arguments in the original call template.
       Predicate shorthands can be defined using :ref:`directives_uses_2` and :ref:`directives_use_module_2` directives.
 They can be used to